backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/EBS SOA.md

 > [!question]- After configuring Amazon EC2 Auto Scaling, a systems administrator had tried to launch the Auto Scaling Group.
 But, the following launch failure message was displayed - `Client.InternalError: Client error on launch`.
 What is the cause of this error and how can it be fixed?
 > - This error can be caused when an Auto Scaling group attempts to launch an instance that has an **encrypted EBS volume**, but the service-linked role does not have access to the customer-managed CMK used to encrypt it.

+> [!question]- Your gp2 drive of 8TB is reaching its peak performance of 10,000 IOPS while being almost fully utilized.
+How can you *increase the performance while keeping the costs at the same level*?
+> Create two 4 TB gp2 drives and mount them in RAID 0 on the EC2 instance.